-6. Competition
+7. Competition

 The Canadian and international beverage alcohol industry is extremely competitive.
-Competitors may take actions to establish and sustain a competitive advantage through advertising and promotion and pricing strategies in an effort to maintain market share.
-Corby constantly monitors the market and adjusts its own strategies as appropriate.
+Competitors may take actions to establish and sustain a competitive advantage through advertising and promotion and pricing strategies in an effort to maintain market share, which may negatively affect our sales, revenues and profitability.
+Corby constantly monitors the market and adjusts its own advertising, promotion and pricing strategies as appropriate.
 Competitors may also affect Corby's ability to attract and retain high-quality employees.
 The Corporation's long heritage attests to Corby's strong foundation and successful execution of its strategies.
 Its role as a leading Canadian beverage alcohol company helps facilitate recruitment efforts.

-7. Credit Risk
+8. Credit Risk